Pillar Guide

 How much does a basement remodel cost in Utah?
 Cosmetic refreshes run $10,000–$25,000.
 Layout reconfigurations cost $25,000–$60,000.
 Full gut renovations with new layouts run $40,000–$90,000+.
 The scope of demolition and the extent of plumbing/electrical changes are the biggest cost drivers.

 Do I need a permit for a basement remodel?
-If the remodel involves structural changes, electrical work, plumbing, or HVAC modifications — yes.
-Cosmetic updates (paint, flooring, fixtures) typically don’t require a permit.
-We advise on permit requirements during the initial consultation.
+If the remodel involves structural changes, electrical work, plumbing, or HVAC modifications, yes.
+Cosmetic updates like paint, flooring, and fixtures typically do not require a permit.
+We can confirm the permit requirements after we understand the scope.

 Can I live in my home during a basement remodel?
 Absolutely.
 Basement remodels have minimal impact on daily living.
 There will be noise during demolition and construction, dust control measures throughout the house, and contractors accessing your home daily.
 But your main living spaces remain functional.